WebAssembly/spec/md-proto/WebAssembly.md

 ### Recursion Limits

-The following two values are chosen before any functions are executed:
+The *recusion limit* is a non-negative integer value selected [nondeterministically] before any functions are executed.

- - A *recursion increment*.
- - A *recursion limit*.

-> These values are used by [call instructions][L].
+> This value is used by [call instructions][L].

 ### Module Execution